marciabika/Introduction-to-HTML-CSS/README.md

 Both methods work, and it is a matter of choosing the desired markup structure.
 You can test the connection by clicking on the label and ensuring that the focus jumps to the corresponding input.
 This is crucial for accessibility, as many people rely on this connection.
 Clicking on the label is a quick way to verify its functionality.

-nav-List of links like home, contact us, about us e.t.c
+nav-List of links like home, contact us, about us e.t.c The <nav> tag is used for defining navigation sections on a webpage.
+It serves to organize and present links that facilitate user navigation within or outside the current webpage which helps users move around the website with ease.